IBMStreams/streamsx.messagehub/_docs/202-user_usecases_all.md

 # Details

 Without a partition specification, the operator will consume from all partitions of the topic.
-When a unique group identifier is given for the operator, the partitions of the subscribed topic are assigned by Kafka, and the operator represents a consumer group with only one member.
-In this case the operator will automatically be assigned new partitions, when partitions are added to the topic.
+The partitions of the subscribed topic are assigned by Kafka, and the operator represents a consumer group with only one member.
+When no group identifier is specified, the consumer operator will create an identifier.
+With group management enabled, the operator will automatically be assigned new partitions, when partitions are added to the topic.
 On the other side, partition de-assignment and re-assignment can happen when

 * Group management related timers expire
 * The broker node being the group coordinator goes down
 * Meta data of the subscribed topic changes, for example the number of partitions

 Partition re-assignment makes the consumer replay Kafka messages beginning with last committed offsets.

+**Note:** MessageHub toolkits with version **below 3.0** behave different when *no group identifier* is specified:

-When **no group identifier is given**, the operator self-assignes to all partitions of the topic.
+The operator self-assignes to all partitions of the topic.
 When new partitions are added to the topic, the PE that contains the operator must be restarted to read also added partitions.

 # Pros and Contras